mars-sim/mars-sim/README_3.1.0-b1.md

 - Install the latest Java JRE or JDK on your machine.
   See `Prerequisites` at [README.md](https://github.com/mars-sim/mars-sim/blob/master/README.md)

-- Download the mars-sim package available in 4 editions, namely, Batch, Debian, Jar and Headless Jar editions.
+- Download a binary mars-sim package of your choice.

 ---------------------------------------------------------------------

 ## Starting a new sim

-mars-sim are available in 4 editions as follows :
+Your mars-sim package may or may not come with JavaFX components.

-1. Batch Edition (with GUI)
+1. Batch Edition

 - In Windows OS, double click on "mars-sim.bat" to begin.
-- In Linux/MacOS, type "mars-sim.bat" or "./mars-sim" to begin.
+- In Linux/MacOS, type "./mars-sim" to begin.

-2. Debian Edition (with GUI)
+2. Debian Edition

 - If you have installed the debian version of mars-sim, type `./mars-sim` to begin.

-3. Jar Edition (with GUI)
+3a.
+Jar Edition

 - Double-click on `mars-sim-[$VERSION].jar` to begin
 a new simulation in GUI mode as the jar file is executable